ricacostt/100-days-of-code/log.md

 Learnt also about immutable array methods in JS such as map(), filter(), some().

 ## Day 59: November 9, 2022

+Today we cover UseState, a react Hook, and it’s anatomy; - const [state, setState] = useState(initialState) - learnt difference between smart & dumb components;
+lifting state up: Sharing State Between Components;
-Create font checker app in React:
+and last start creatin a font checker app in React.
-Learnt useState - React Hooks functions that can be called at the top level of our components const [state, setState] = useState(initialState)